dmcg/daviddenton.github.io/_drafts/cat_skinning_in_kotlin.md

 <hr/>

 ### tl;dr
-> **"Wherever possible, don't promote an object to have class identity when it is only providing partial application of common parameters."**
+> **"Wherever possible, don't promote an created object to have class identity when it is only providing partial application of common parameters.
+Rely on creating as few concepts as possible in your system"**

 <hr/>

 ### rtfa

 I've been thinking recently about the transition in coding style I've made over the last few years.
 Like many others, I cut my teeth in this industry as a typical self-taught OO programmer coding Java for a living, and life seemed - if not easy - at least something that was tractable.
-Spin forward a decade or so and my style of programming evolved as I finally met some talented folks and started to really use an IDE properly, and to embrace concepts such as immutability and collections processing with higher order functions.
+Spin forward a decade or so and my style of programming evolved as I finally met some talented folks who knew how to use an IDE properly, and to embrace concepts such as immutability and collections processing with higher order functions.

 And then I met Kotlin.

-Now, the pendulum has swung for me, and the line between functional and object-oriented thinking is buried deep in the FP half of the dial.
-Far from simply creating application object trees with classes named in the "Hav-er/Do-er" style, I now try to spend as much of my time as possible avoiding the creation of new classes and relying on composing things from simple calls to functions instead.
+Now the pendulum has swung for me, and the needle on the functional/object-oriented dial is buried deep in the FP half.
+Top-level functions became available whereas previously in Java everything had to exist within the context of a class.

+Far from simply creating application object trees with custom classes named in the "Hav-er/Doer/Service" style, I now actively concentrate on avoiding the creation of new classes and relying instead on composing things from simple abstractions created by calling simple functions.

-Let's ask ourselves - what *is* the purpose of an object with class identity when we are now concentrated on minimising mutable state?
+Let's ask ourselves - what *is* the purpose of an object with class identity when we are now so concentrated on minimising mutable state?
 For example, consider a typical interface and class which we might create and use:

 ```kotlin
 class FileSystem(private val dir: File) {